BLUF is an acronym that means “Bottom line up front.” Here’s how the simple yet effective BLUF writing technique can boost your digital marketing.

 The BLUF approach is a good writing style to apply if you want to get information across much faster.
 By applying this approach to your content, you can help readers focus on important information and help them comprehend the additional details you provide.

-And as always, if you need expert help in implementing effective marketing campaigns, don’t hesitate to reach out.
+As always, if you need expert help in implementing effective marketing campaigns, we’re here to help.